 In multiple animal model studies, researchers are studying the effect of stem cells in tissue regeneration of the urethra.
 In addition, stem cells derived from health tissue can be placed in the periurethral tissue to provide mucosal coaptation and restore resting urethral pressures of closing.
-Multipotent stem cells have been successful in rat subjects for treating stress incontinence.
+Multipotent stem cells have been successful in rat subjects for helping stress incontinence.
 Investigations into the use of stem cells for this condition prove the therapy safe and effective.

 Recent research has utilized ADSCs in mice to study urological disorders with great promise for humans.
 For instance, florescent protein labeled mesenchymal stem cells were injected intravenously into mice that were suffering from bladder outlet obstruction.
 The result was decreased hypoxia, decreased hyportrophy, decreased fibrosis, and increased blood flow.
 Overall, 90% of the mice that received ADSCs experienced improved bladder compliance.

-Thanks to studies that have been performed with mice, there is reason to believe that stem cell treatment will be helpful in treating interstitial cystitis in human patients.
+Thanks to studies that have been performed with mice, there is reason to believe that stem cell therapy will be helpful in treating interstitial cystitis in human patients.
 A protocol has been developed to treat various stages of IC with ADSCs by injecting stem cells intravenously, intra-vesically, and / or directly into trigger points in the pelvic floor.
 This protocol is supported by research where ADSCs were intravesically instilled into mice, which resulted in morphological and phenotypic improvements in the bladder wall.